Sam Pittman

-Sam Pittman (born November 28, 1961) is an American football coach who is the head football coach at the University of Arkansas.
-Prior to being hired at Arkansas, he was the associate head coach and offensive line coach at the University of Georgia.
-Prior to his hiring at Arkansas, Pittman spent almost his entire career, going back to the mid-1990s, as an offensive line coach at various college football programs.
-He also became known as one of the country’s top recruiters.
+Sam Pittman (born November 28, 1961) is an American college football coach who most recently served as the head football coach at the University of Arkansas from 2020 to 2025.
+Pittman spent almost his entire career, going back to the mid-1990s, as an offensive line coach at various college football programs.
+He also became known as one of the country's top recruiters of offensive linemen.

 Playing career

 Pittman was born in El Reno, Oklahoma.
 His father, Don, moved the family to Grove, Oklahoma because Grove High School had better recruiting prospects.
 Pittman, a multi-sport athlete in high school, attended Pittsburg State University in Pittsburg, Kansas.
 He played defensive end at Pittsburg State from 1980 to 1983 and in his senior year was named a National Association of Intercollegiate Athletics (NAIA) All-American.
 Pittsburg State inducted him into their Athletic Hall of Fame in 1998.

 In 1981, Pittman's sophomore year, Pittsburg State went 10–2 and lost the NAIA Division I Championship.
 Head coach Ron Randleman parlayed this success into the head coaching job at Sam Houston State University.
 His successor at Pittsburg State was defensive coordinator Bruce Polen, who had recruited Pittman in high school.
 Pittman accompanied Polen on several recruiting trips while still a student; in 2020 Polen would reflect on Pittman's natural affinity for recruiting: